Search & Reconnection Services

 Effective July 1, 2018, Indiana law states that adoptees are able to access their adoption records and original birth certificates through the Indiana State Department of Health.
 If you have not done so already, you would need to register with the Indiana Adoption Registry by filling out and submitting both State Form 47896 Identifying Information Consent Form and State Form 47897 Non-Identifying Information Consent Form, which can be found here https://www.in.gov/isdh/27862.htm.

 If you are already registered with the Indiana Adoption Registry, you would need to again fill out and submit State Form 47896 Identifying Information Consent Form.
-It may take around 8 weeks to receive a response which should include your original birth certificate and a letter to the agency or attorney who handled the adoption requiring them to grant you access to your adoption file.
+Your response should include your original birth certificate and a letter to the agency or attorney who handled the adoption requiring them to grant you access to your adoption file.
 Using the names and information on the original birth certificate and in the adoption file, you can do an internet search in order to locate birth family members and get contact information.

 If a birthmother has submitted a do not release form to the Indiana State Department of Health, an adoptee would NOT be able to access their original birth certificate or adoption file.

-ADOPTIONS OF INDIANA can assist you with your search.
-Please contact Becky at 317-574-8950 for more information.
+Adoptions of Indiana can assist you with your search.
+Please contact us at 317-505-0935 for more information.